 One way to restore your credit without as much risk as an unsecured card that might be hard to get is to opt instead for a secured credit card.
 You save up however much money you want for a credit limit and deposit it with the company who issues you the secured credit card.
 If you fail to make a payment on your balance, the company already has the cash on hand to cover it.
 But if you want this to help rebuild your credit, you’ll pay off the balance each and every month on time.

-Rebuild Your Credit with a Day One Bankruptcy Car Loan
+Rebuild Your Credit with a Bankruptcy Car Loan

 There’s a kind of catch 22 concerning credit scores and debt and bankruptcy.
 You declare bankruptcy because your debts have gotten out of hand for whatever reason and you need to make a fresh start.
-Your credit is often seriously damaged through this process, so you want to improve your credit score to make sure your options are open for future needs like applying for a mortgage or getting a car loan.
+Your credit may be seriously damaged through this process, so you want to improve your credit score to make sure your options are open for future needs like applying for a mortgage or getting a car loan.
 But the only way to improve your credit score is by having credit that you use responsibly.
-After getting rid of a bunch of debt, it feels like the last thing you want to do is take on any new debt, but that’s exactly what you have to do to actively rebuild your credit!
+After getting rid of a bunch of debt, it feels like the last thing you want to do is take on any new debt, but that’s one of the few ways you can actively rebuild your credit!

 At Day One Credit we are experts at finding the best possible bankruptcy car loans in order to help our customers purchase high-quality used cars.
 We are not lawyers, we do not give legal advice, and nothing we say should be taken as legal advice.
 Your first step in anything related to bankruptcy should always be seeking the advice and counsel of a qualified bankruptcy attorney.